miguelknals/UN-EU-corpus-Demo-streamlit/README.md

 Note: This file probably is not very representative from other UN/EU texts, as is related to the wine sector.
 The purpose of this demo is show you can beat Google in specific domains (but probably not as a general purpose MT)

-## Conlusions
+## Conclusions

-- Remeber BLEU score is just an statistical score, that troubles with NMT models in terms of fluency and construction.
+- Remember BLEU score is just a statistical score, that troubles with NMT models in terms of fluency and construction.
 - UN-EUR-MT probably is better for legal/UN/EU texts than Google (according BLEU by a small margin) , but lags behind in more general contexts (the wine sector test file)
-- Probably additional analysis have to be done to decide a "winner" if any.
+- Probably additional analysis has to be done to decide a "winner" if any.

 ## United Nations and European Community corpora used